-Figure 1 shows a representation of geologic time intervals, from the Earth's beginning at about 4.6 billion years ago to the present day.
+Figure 1 shows a representation of geologic time, from the formation of the Earth at about 4.6 billion years ago to the present day.
 Geologists split this record of time into several intervals to make it easier to study geologic events and units.
 The areas shaded in gray portray the age of the major bedrock units found in Minnesota, while the white areas represent unconformities, the time intervals missing from Minnesota's geologic record.

 Minnesota is situated at the southern edge of the Canadian Shield—the nucleus of the continent of North America that formed during Precambrian time.
-This period of time encompasses about 88% of Earth's history.
-Geologists consider Precambrian time to have begun with the formation of planet Earth about 4,600 million years ago and to have ended about 541 million years ago, when organisms with hard parts, such as shells, first appeared.
-The rocks formed in Minnesota during this enormous span of time record a complicated geologic history that involved volcanoes, ocean islands, mountain chains, and unstable geologic conditions that were very different from the Minnesota of today.
+This period of time encompasses about 85% of Earth's history.
+Geologists consider Precambrian time to have begun with the formation of planet Earth about 4,550 million years (Ma) ago and to have ended about 541 Ma, when organisms with hard parts, such as shells, rapidly diversified.
+The rocks formed in Minnesota during this enormous span of time record a complicated geologic history that involved volcanoes, ocean islands, mountain chains, earthquakes, and unstable geologic conditions that were very different from the Minnesota of today.
 Precambrian Minnesota resembled modern-day Indonesia for a while; later, it resembled modern-day California; and still later it resembled parts of the Middle East and eastern Africa.

 Rocks of Mesozoic age in Minnesota tell the story of two major marine trangressions (or sea level rises): one during the Jurassic Period (roughly 200 million years ago) and one during the Cretaceous Period (roughly 100 million years ago).